jimrains/OpenRIS/control/readme.md

 <img src="images/control_diagram.png" width="500" />

+## Ethernet Connection

+It is possible to connect to the Raspberry Pi via an ethernet cable through a secure shell through the command:

+**ssh pi@raspberrypi.local

+with the default password.

 ## WiFi Access Point

 By default, the access point on the USC prototype is set up on boot, with an access point name **PiRS**.
 The password is the default and won't be posted here for obvious reasons (just ask James or others in the project).